wireitcollege/formatting-with-css-part-two/README.md

 Closer!
 All we did is add `float: left` to the `img` tag.
 This removes the image from the normal flow of the document and allows the text to wrap around it.
 But the text is all crunched up on the image on the right hand side.
 How do we fix that?

-Well, if you remember last week, we can set a `margin-right` property to the our `img` declaration to give it a little bit of space.
+Well, if you remember last week, we can set a `margin-right` property to the our `img` selector to give it a little bit of space.

 ```css
 img {